In this article, I will teach you how you can make stronger compositions through mountain photography.

 Small subjects that appear huge in the frame are technically demanding because you can’t focus everywhere at once.

-At minimum focus distance, the difference in sharpness between your foreground and those stunning mountains will be really noticeable, even at f/22.
+At minimum focus distance, the difference in sharpness between your foreground and the mountains will be noticeable, even at f/22.
 And with the aperture all closed-up, the result won’t turn out sharp anyway.

 Focus stacking is your answer to capture both a sharp background and foreground.
 Think of this technique as HDR, but instead of the shutter speed, it’s the focus distance that changes throughout multiple shots.